-- 3.4.1 There is strong impetus for a licensed moneylender to approach a defaulting borrower in a professional manner during debt recovery as: - (a) It would increase the chances of the borrower being persuaded to repay the debt. - (b) It would lower the chances of the borrower making a complaint of harassment with the Registry or the Police, which will certainly result in inconvenience caused to the licensed moneylender.
+- 3.4.1 There is strong impetus for a moneylender to approach a defaulting borrower in a professional manner during debt recovery as: - a.
+It would increase the chances of the borrower being persuaded to repay the debt. - b.
+It would lower the chances of the borrower making a complaint of harassment with the Registry or the Police, which will certainly result in inconvenience caused to the moneylender. - 3.4.2 When serving a LOD to a borrower to pursue a debt, it is professional practice for a moneylender to adopt the least intrusive mode of contacting the borrower, and to progressively escalate the mode of contact only where necessary.
+Contact with a borrower should preferably be done in the following sequence and methods:

-- 3.4.2 When serving a LOD to a borrower to pursue a debt, it is professional practice for a licensed moneylender to adopt the least intrusive mode of contacting the borrower, and to progressively escalate the mode of contact only where necessary.
-Contact with a borrower should preferably be done in the following sequence and methods: - (a) First, by mail. - (i) For the purpose of ensuring confidentiality of borrower information, the LOD should be enclosed in an envelope revealing only the name and the address of the borrower. - (ii) Additionally, only the business name of the debt collection agency and/or the licensed moneylender should be reflected on the reverse side of the envelope for the purpose of mail return in the event of an unsuccessful delivery. - (b) Next, by a visit to the borrower's place of residence to issue the LOD. - (i) Visits to the borrower's residence should only be considered when all other forms of non-face-to-face contact have been exhausted.
-Such visits should be conducted at the following timings: - a.
-Monday to Friday: 8am to 10pm - b.
-Weekends or Public Holidays: 9am to 9pm - (ii) The LOD should be enclosed in an envelope as described at section 3.4.2(a) and served on the borrower where possible. - (iii) If necessary, a conversation with the borrower (or a house occupant) may take place, and the guidance given at sections 3.1 and 3.2 should be observed. - (iv) In the event that the borrower is not at home, the envelope may be handed over to a house occupant.
-While the purpose of the visit may be revealed to this house occupant, loan details should not be shared. - (v) In the event that this mode of contact is pursued, the house occupants and neighbours should not be inconvenienced, and refusal by these persons to cooperate with the licensed moneylender/debt collector should be respected as these persons are not a party to the loan.
+a.
+First, by mail.

+- For the purpose of ensuring confidentiality of borrower information, the LOD should be enclosed in an envelope revealing only the name and the address of the borrower. - ii.
+Additionally, only the business name of the debt collection agency and/or the moneylender should be reflected on the reverse side of the envelope for the purpose of mail return in the event of an unsuccessful delivery. - b.
+Next, by a visit to the borrower's place of residence to issue the LOD. - Visits to the borrower's residence should only be considered when all other forms of non-face-to-face contact have been exhausted. - ii.
+The LOD should be enclosed in an envelope as described at section 3.4.2(a) and served on the borrower where possible. - iii.
+If necessary, a conversation with the borrower (or a house occupant) may take place, and the guidance given at sections 3.1 and 3.2 should be observed. - iv.
+In the event that the borrower is not at home, the envelope may be handed over to a house occupant.
+While the purpose of the visit may be revealed to this house occupant, loan details should not be shared. - v.
+In the event that this mode of contact is pursued, the house occupants and neighbours should not be inconvenienced, and refusal by these persons to cooperate with the moneylender/debt collector should be respected as these persons are not a party to the loan.